 The Texas Higher Education Coordinating Board (THECB) requires each doctoral program at a public university to provide data on prescribed characteristics.
 In fall 2017, the Characteristics report was updated to include additional characteristics that may be particularly relevant for professional doctoral programs; namely, professional licensure exam pass rates and average program tuition.
 Effective for the 2017 reporting cycle, there are characteristics which all doctoral programs report and characteristics that only research or professional programs report.
 The official reports will be published each year on the UH Graduate School website.

-Your electronic report to the Graduate School is due Monday, December 3, 2018.
+Your electronic report to the Graduate School is due Friday, December 4, 2020.
 Send your completed spreadsheet as an attachment via email to Tashemia V. Jones.
-Please do not reformat the report or convert to Word or PDF
+Please do not reformat the report or convert to Word or PDF.

 Completing the Form